 I suggest starting off very low with your default bids, something like 20 to 30 pence.
 I’ve entered 21 pence in the box pictured below and the reason for this is that many people round off their bids to say 20 pence.
 Increasing your bids slightly to odd numbers will allow your ad to be shown over someone else’s that has been rounded to 20 pence.

-Amazon does suggest a bid amount, but when you’re starting out. it’s best to start with low bids.
+Amazon does suggest a bid amount, but when you’re just starting it’s best to start with low bids.

 Negative Keyword Targeting & Negative Product Targeting

 Filling these boxes is optional.
-The negative keyword box can be filled in once your ad has been running a while.
+The negative keyword box can be filled in once your ad has been running for a while.
 Use this to add keywords that you don’t want Amazon to bid on.
 You may have a keyword that has lots of clicks but no sales, in which case you may want to put this keyword in the negative keyword box.

 You’re now ready to click the Launch Campaign button!
 Once you’ve done this, your ad will be reviewed and you should get an email notification.

 Head over to the campaign manager where you will be able to view all your campaigns and data.
 Keep an eye on the following metrics:

 Impressions are how many times people have viewed your ad.